Shivam111199/JOBS/README.md

 What if happened if there connection activity lost between issuer and bank ?
 What is splunk ?
 What is diff between Delete & Truncate ?
+What are the joines in SQL ?

+Interview 6(TECH MAHINDRA)
+Expalin yourself ?
+Explain CI/CD workflow ?
+Have knowldeg about SQL ?

 What is joines ?
 What is indexing ?
 High CPU % and what are the commands for it ?